atxwang/atxwang.github.io/_posts/ea_essay.md

 **EA at its best is altruistic networking**
 -
-a common criticism of EA is its status as a ["shell game"](https://freddiedeboer.substack.com/p/the-effective-altruism-shell-game)---EA is a vacuous rebranding of utilitari
+a common criticism of EA is its status as a ["shell game"](https://freddiedeboer.substack.com/p/the-effective-altruism-shell-game)---EA is a vacuous rebranding of utilitarianism, and thus has nothing new to offer but fanciful nerd debates.

 **Veganism--- "ethical consumption"**
 -